Things to do in Wilderness

 Saturday mornings: Wild Oats Farmers’ Market in Sedgefield and Outeniqua Farmer’s market in George.
 These are good places for a hearty breakfast and coffee or to buy local fresh farm products.

-Wilderness is in the middle of the Garden Route, the golfing centre of South Africa, hosting some of the world’s most renowned, but still affordable, golf courses.
+Wilderness is in the middle of the Garden Route, the golfing centre of South Africa.
+It is hosting some of the world’s most renowned, but still affordable, golf courses.

-Enjoy the thrill of a paragliding flight on any good weather day as a passenger or - even better - stay a few days longer and receive a paragliding license course.
+On any good weather you can enjoy the thrill of a paragliding flight as a passenger.
+Or even better, stay a few days longer and receive a paragliding license course.

-Canyoning/kloofing and abseiling are offered to the more adventurous visitors.
-(Eden Adventures)
+Canyoning/kloofing and abseiling are offered to the more adventurous visitors. (contact Eden Adventures).

 JustFor2 has two complimentary mountain bikes for guests.